Healthcare Leadership Starts Here

 The need for skilled, reliable healthcare administrators is on the rise.
 According to the Bureau of Labor Statistics, healthcare management is projected to expand by 32% through 2029.
 This growth is expected to create more than 133,000 positions for healthcare administration and management professionals.1

 With the online Bachelor of Arts in Healthcare Management degree from Illinois College, you’ll gain the essential business and management skills needed for an in-demand healthcare leadership career.
-Through an interactive learning environment, you’ll explore a liberal arts curriculum that focuses on problem-solving and solutions.
-Courses are taught by expert educators who incorporate real-world healthcare management experience into each lesson.
-Additionally, you’ll also gain hands-on experience by completing a career-focused internship at an approved healthcare agency or your current place of employment.
+Through an interactive learning environment, you’ll explore a liberal arts curriculum that focuses on problem solving and solutions.
+Courses are taught by expert faculty members who incorporate real-world healthcare management experience into each lesson.
+You’ll also gain hands-on experience by completing a career-focused internship at an approved healthcare agency or your current place of employment.

 - Individuals seeking a program that provides business and leadership skills to advance their current healthcare career.